Human RightsRefugees & Migration

 The rights of Iranian women have undergone significant changes during various political and historical periods.
 These rights include the right to marriage, the right to divorce, the right to education, the right to dress and hijab, and health rights (such as reproductive rights, family planning, and abortion), the right to vote, and other rights.

-Based on the 2012 Gender Gap Report by the World Economic Forum, among 135 countries, Iran ranks 127th in terms of inequality between women and men, which is highly regrettable.
+According to the 2012 Global Gender Gap Report by the World Economic Forum, Iran ranks 127th out of 135 countries in terms of inequality between women and men, which is very regrettable.

 Related Articles